ruba-abu-yasein/reading-notes/read7.md

 ## Chapter 11:

 **The color property allows you to specify the color of text inside an element.
-You can specify any color in CSS in one of three ways , There are 147 predefined color names that are recognized by browser .**
+You can specify any color in CSS in one of three ways , There are 147 predefined color names that are recognized by browser**
 **The use of comments can help you to understand a CSS file**

 *background-color property sets the color of the background for that box